Curves in the disc, the type B braid group, and the type B zigzag algebra: Main Theorem

-So between the differentials $\d_0$ and $\d'$, only the differential components $\d_{0_{G_i}}$ and $\d'_{0_{G_i}}$ may differ.
-The case for when $m = 1$ follows with the same argument.
-If we were in the case when $c$ has no 1-string, i.e. $c = c_0$, then we are done.
-We shall assume otherwise for the rest of the proof.
+So between the differentials $\d_0$ and $\d'$, only the block matrices $(\d_0)_{G_k}$ and $\d'_{G_k}$ may differ.
+As such, if we were in the case where $c$ has no 1-string, i.e. $c = c_0$, then we are done.
+In the rest of the proof, we shall assume otherwise and treat the rest of the cases.